gridai/grid-docs/docs/features/datastores/3_faq.md

 ## How to Improve Datastore Upload Times
 In some circumstances Datastore uploads will be slower than network bandwidth allows.
 The known instance of this occuring is when you have files < .5MB in size.
-One way to get around this is to upload your Datastore as an compressed file and use a Grid Action to decompress it.
+One way to get around this is to upload your Datastore as a compressed file and use a Grid Action to decompress it.
 One such example with Runs is below:

 ```
 # Get Data